Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-HiddenClass.md

 Step 4:

-In this step we are using reflection to access Hidden class, first create the constructor then object using this and then after type cast it makes call to method test.
+In this step, we are using reflection to access the hidden class. first, create the constructor then create an object using this,  typecast this object to interface Test and call method test.
-This method ignores argument passed and is hard coded to print "Hello test" on the console.
+This method ignores the argument passed and prints "Hello test" on the console.

 ```java
 Constructor<?> constructor = c.getConstructor(null);